Which 4 Transaction Types Can Be Made Into Recurring Templates

 • Log into your online banking account: Access your bank’s website or mobile app.

-• Navigate to the transfers section: Look for options like "Transfers," "Internal Transfers," or "External Transfers."
+• handle to the transfers section: Look for options like "Transfers," "Internal Transfers," or "External Transfers."

 • Add a recipient account: Enter the details of the account you want to transfer money to.
 This includes the account name, account number, and bank routing number.